 Course Incomplete Westfield Business School recognizes there may be circumstances and events beyond a student's control that interrupt or impede measured progress toward course completion.
-Students may request an additional semester to finalize a course for which they are registered and have the grade posted to the recently concluded semester.
+Students may request an additional two semesters to finalize a course for which they are registered and have the grade posted to the recently concluded semester.
 Use of this grade is very restricted and only based on extenuating circumstances in the judgment of the instructor.
 When a student is not able to complete the course requirements within the length of the course for reasons acceptable to the instructor, the instructor may assign an "Incomplete" on terms specified by the instructor and authorized by the academic committee.
 An "I" is valid for only one semester; after this it becomes the cumulative passing grade corresponding with the current academic progress of the course.
 During the waiting period, an "I" is listed as credit hours attempted, but not completed.
-The request must be in the written form to the course instructor and must be specific in nature and address the event(s) or circumstance that course instructor and must be specific in nature and address the event(s) or circumstance that interrupted or impeded academic progress on a course.
+The request must be in the written form to the course instructor and must be specific in nature and address the event(s) or circumstance that interrupted or impeded academic progress on a course.